 (4) The permit shield shall not apply to any temporary RICE or turbine replacement.

 (N) The source shall comply with the requirements of 40 CFR Part 68, Chemical Accident Prevention Provisions, Risk Management Plan (RMP).
-As part of the compliance certification submitted under Condition II.(B)(5), the permittee shall submit a certification statement that the source is in compliance with all requirements of Part 68, including the registration and submission of the RMP (40 CFR 68.215(a); Title 129, Chapter 8, Section 011).
+Where applicable, as part of the compliance certification submitted under Condition II.(A)(5), the permittee shall submit a certification statement that the source is in compliance with all requirements of Part 68, including the registration and submission of the RMP (40 CFR 68.215(a); Title 129, Chapter 8, Section 011).